equodev/chromium-multiplatform-testing/README.md

 yarn install
 ```

-2. Open the [vscode_setup.ts](./tests/vscode_setup.ts) file and update the vscode binary location (specified in the results variable) to point to your local VS Code binary.  file and modify the vscode binary location (results var) to point to your local vscode binary.
+2. Open the [vscode_setup.ts](./tests/vscode_setup.ts) file and update the vscode binary location (specified in the results variable) to point to your local VS Code binary file and modify the vscode binary location (results var) to point to your local vscode binary.

 3. In a terminal, start the VS Code web server by running: